Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Main Advantages of Sunset Beach

-• The fireworks from Sunset Beach are obviously further away than from English Bay Beach, but still close enough to be spectacular.
+• The fireworks from Sunset Beach were obviously further away than from English Bay Beach, but still close enough to be spectacular.

-• Because of the smaller crowds and distance from the main event, there’s less post-fireworks competition for public transportation and parking lots within not too unreasonable walking distance.
+• Because of the smaller crowds and distance from the main event, there was less post-fireworks competition for public transportation and parking lots within not too unreasonable walking distance.

 Tips & Advice for Sunset Beach

-• Take a blanket to sit on at the beach or a lawn chair if you don’t mind lugging it around.
+• Should the fireworks return in the future, take a blanket to sit on at the beach or a lawn chair if you don’t mind lugging it around.

 Vanier Park Fireworks